idsdavidgutierrez/fit-sql-faster-time-zone-conversions/README.md

 # Remarks

-- 24 hour assumption
+- The `RefreshTimeZoneConversionHelperTable` stored procedure uses a sampling technique that assumes that a time zone won't change its offset back and forth to the same value within any 24 hour period.
+As of October 2022, the shortest historical switch is 28 days for the Fiji Standard Time.
+If you feel that 24 hours is too generous of an assumption it is possible to change the value of the `@SampleHours` variable in `RefreshTimeZoneConversionHelperTable`.
-- aims to reduce the AT TIME ZONE CPU penalty only
+- The provided functions aim to reduce the CPU time required to perform time zone calculations only.
+If a query performance problem is caused by a poor cardinality estimate instead of a large number of `AT TIME ZONE` executions then changing to use these functions may not resolve the issue.
-- query plan complexity
+- Replacing `AT TIME ZONE` with these functions is equivalent to adding a join to the query for each function call.
+This will increase query plan complexity and in some cases may degrade performance for very complex queries.
 - The functions work by looking for a match in the `TimeZoneConversionHelper` table.
 If no match is found then fallback code runs which calls the `AT TIME ZONE` operator.
 Query performance will improve as the percentage of matched inputs increases but the correct results should be returned even if there is no matching row in the table.
 - The `TimeZoneConversionHelper` table takes up around 350 MB of space with default parameters for `RefreshTimeZoneConversionHelperTable`.
 The best way to reduce the size of the table is to call `RefreshTimeZoneConversionHelperTable` with the `@TimeZoneFilter` parameter set to the time zones relevant to your environment.
-- The functions aim to mimic the behavior of the `AT TIME ZONE` operator. `AT TIME ZONE` uses a Windows mechanism which does not have all historical
+- The functions aim to mimic the behavior of the `AT TIME ZONE` operator. `AT TIME ZONE` uses a Windows mechanism which does not have all historical rule changes.
+The functions will also not reflect all historical rule changes, mostly prior to 2003.